flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 ### PTU

 - AUTO:
     - The bidirectional power transfer unit is armed and both the yellow and the green electrohydraulic valves are open.
-The power transfer unit runs automatically when the differential pressure between the green and yellow systems exceeds 500 PSI.
+The power transfer unit runs automatically when the differential pressure between the green and yellow systems exceeds 500 psi.

     !!! info ""
         Note : The PTU is inhibited during the first engine start and automatically tested during the second engine start.